 CLER Zoom Call Series

-October 2021 - The ACGME National Learning Community for Sponsoring Institutions is presenting a special CLER Zoom Call Series highlighting findings and trends from the various CLER site visit protocols.
-All presentations will be held from 12:00-1:00 p.m.
-Click the title of each presentation to join the call.
+October 2021 - Recordings are available for the ACGME National Learning Community for Sponsoring Institutions’ special CLER Zoom Call Series highlighting findings and trends from the various CLER site visit protocols.
+These recordings are available to watch in Learn at ACGME.
+Click the title of each presentation to watch the recordings.

 CLER National Report of Findings 2021